betheden/hebrew-grammar/content/conjunction.rst

 פֶּן
 ----

-This term is also a conditional conjunction, and it expresses a certain kind of hypothetical condition.
+This term is also a :ref:`conditional<conjunction-conditional>` conjunction, and it expresses a certain kind of hypothetical condition.
 The word can be used in two different
 ways: either 1) in warnings to express a potential condition that will take place if the warning is not heeded, usually translated "lest" in